 I served as the Development Director for Meals on Wheels and Senior Outreach Services from 2010-2013.
 I increased individual giving by 44%, the number of gifts by 23% and average gift size by 17% during my first two years, despite the recession.
 I also identified new foundation prospects and wrote successful grants totaling $385,000.

 In 2005, I co‐founded and served as Director of Marketing at Hands On Gourmet.
 This culinary events company leads its market in the food‐loving San Francisco Bay Area.
 We won the Make Mine a $Million Business Award, a national award for women-owned businesses, in 2006, and reached the $1 million revenue goal in 2007, our third year.

-In 2000, I co‐founded Youth Philanthropy Worldwide (now called New Global Citizens) and served as its Executive Director for three years.
-Since then, 18,500 young people across the US have been inspired by NGC’s programs.
-They have collectively raised $155,000 and launched 300 advocacy initiatives to support grassroots, community-led development projects in 40 countries around the world.
+In 2000, I co‐founded Youth Philanthropy Worldwide (later called New Global Citizens) and served as its Executive Director for three years.
+During its lifespan, the organization’s programs inspired 18,500 young people across the US.
+They collectively raised $155,000 and launched 300 advocacy initiatives to support grassroots, community-led development projects in 40 countries around the world.